iamkirankumaryadav/GenAI/README.md

 - This competition with the discriminator helps the generator create increasingly realistic and authentic outputs.

 **How do GANs work?**

-1. **Generator Network:** Create new data that resemble the real data from the training dataset.
+1. **Generator Network:** Create new data that resembles the training dataset's real data.
 2. **Discriminator Network:** Analyze the data (real vs generated) and determine if it's realistic or fake.

 **The Competitive Loop:**
 1. **The Generator Creates:**
 - The generator starts creating new data samples based on the training dataset it has been given.